momomolnar/sunpy/docs/guide/time.rst

     >>> parse_time(times, format='isot', scale='tai')
     <Time object: scale='tai' format='isot' value=['1999-01-01T00:00:00.123' '2010-01-01T00:00:00.000']>

-Please be aware that all SunPy functions which require time as an input sanitize the input using parse_time.
+Please be aware that all SunPy functions which require time as an input sanitize the input using `~sunpy.time.parse_time`.

 2. Time Ranges
 --------------